 Equal Child Custody Time Sharing Reduces Hostility Between Divorcing Parents

-Equal time-sharing benefits parents as well as children.
+Equal time sharing benefits parents as well as children.
 Under the current “clean slate” of child custody time sharing, litigating parents will often take extreme positions at the outset of the mediation negotiations.
 This approach, while unhealthy in the long run, makes some sense in the moment.
-Parents that are as likely (or more) to receive 75% time-sharing as equal time-sharing are incentivized to aim for the higher amount, and settle for less only when she loses leverage or litigation funds.
+Under the "clean slate" approach parents are as likely (or more) to receive 75% time sharing because they are incentivized to aim for the higher amount, and settle for less only when he or she loses leverage or litigation funds.

 This inevitable negotiating tactic translates into unproven and vitriolic character attacks on the other parent in the initial petition, all designed to convey that parent's poor parenting skills.
 That other parent receives this public document impugning his character, and naturally wants to “fight fire with fire” and strike back with an equally damning counter-petition.
 Thus, the initial pleadings add even more hostility to the already tense situation.

-A rebuttable presumption of 50-50 time sharing largely prevents this type of exchange of hostilities.
+A rebuttable presumption of 50-50 sharing largely prevents this type of exchange of hostilities.

-“Clean-slate” Child Custody Time Sharing Promotes Additional Litigation
+“Clean-slate” Child Custody Time Sharing Promotes Additional Divorce Litigation

 The clean-slate paradigm also encourages family law litigants to file pre-mediation motions and petitions for injunctions.
-Motions for exclusive use of the home and petitions for injunctions provide the victorious parent with de facto increased or exclusive time-sharing with the children.
+Motions for exclusive use of the home and petitions for injunctions provide the victorious parent with de-facto increased or exclusive time with the children.

-Consequently, the more time that the losing parent has to spend away from his children, the less likely he will be able to secure equal time-sharing at a future trial.
+Consequently, the more time that losing parents have to spend away from their children, the less likely that they will be able to secure equal sharing at a future family court trial.
 The other parent can now resort to countless delay tactics to postpone a trial for several months or more.
-When the family law judge finally does conduct the trial, the losing parent will have to overcome the vague, but often-cited need to “keep things consistent” for the children, which means allowing the aggressive parent to maintain majority time-sharing.
-Clean-slate time-sharing rewards contentious, costly and emotionally scarring litigation.
-Is this how we want time-sharing to be determined?
+When the family law judge finally does conduct the trial, the losing parent will have to overcome the vague, but often-cited need to “keep things consistent” for the children, which means allowing the aggressive parent to maintain majority of their custody.
+Clean-slate time sharing also rewards contentious, costly and emotionally scarring litigation.

 Equal Time Sharing Narrows Conflicts, Reduces Attorney Fees and Promotes Cooperation

-Now, imagine if parents knew from the beginning that most time-sharing determinations result in the granting of equal time-sharing.
-Excluding the obvious but limited exceptions involving parental unfitness, abandonment, and abuse, parents will put down their swords, accept equal time-sharing as a given, and focus only on hammering out the fine details of the parenting plan.
+Now, imagine if parents knew from the beginning that most custody determinations result in the granting of equal time sharing.
+Excluding the obvious but limited exceptions involving parental unfitness, abandonment and abuse, parents will put down their swords, accept equal time sharing as a given, and focus only on hammering out the fine details of the parenting plan.
 The narrowing of potential conflict reduces acrimony between the parents, reduces their attorney’s fees, and promotes cooperation.
-Which alternative sounds better?